 With all the strange things happening, Mrs. Pain persuaded her aunt to go to her house at Rush Common, near Brixton Causeway.
 They arrived around two o’clock in the afternoon.
 Mrs. Pain promised her aunt “she would endeavor to make her as happy as she could, hoping by this time all was over.”

 But that was not all.
 An egg on a shelf “flew off, cross[ed] the kitchen, struck a cat on the head, and then broke into pieces.”
 More things then fell to the floor — a pestle and mortar, candlesticks, glasses, china, and a glass tumbler — and then a teapot flew across the room and hit Robinson on the foot.
-Everyone witnessing the strange scene was scared, and Mrs. Pain and her aunt worried what would happen next.
+Everyone witnessing the strange scene was scared and believed it must be some nefarious Stockwell ghost, Furthermore, Mrs. Pain and her aunt worried what would happen next.

 During all these strange events, Mrs. Golding noticed that Robinson seemed calm.
-Robinson even told her mistress that such events “were common occurrences, which must happen in every family!”
+She even told her mistress that such events “were common occurrences, which must happen in every family!”
 When the strangeness continued, Mrs. Pain sent for her neighbor, Richard Fowler.
-Fowler came but he did not stay past one o’clock in the morning because he was so terrified.
+He came but he did not stay past one o’clock in the morning because he was so terrified.